Should You Exercise While Fasting?

 Evidence supports a mixed meal containing 20–40 g of high-quality protein plus carbohydrates to accelerate muscle growth and repair, and restore carbohydrate stores and energy levels.

-Fasted exercise isn't inherently good or bad — it's best viewed as a tool with specific applications; it has some benefits, and some limitations.
-The research shows it can support fat loss, improve metabolic health, and some health and performance adaptations.
+Fasted exercise isn't inherently good or bad — it's best viewed as a tool with specific applications; it has some benefits and some limitations.
+Research shows it can support fat loss, some aspects of health and performance adaptations.

 Sources